BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Interface and ease-of-use

-BigCommerce’s interface is in general straightforward and user friendly.
+I found BigCommerce’s interface to be straightforward and reasonably user friendly.
 A vertical menu on the left hand side of the screen gives you easy access to key features and content, and the menu labels — ‘orders’, ‘storefront design’, ‘analytics’ etc. — make it fairly obvious where you’ll find everything.

 The BigCommerce interface